 - In Settlers of Catan, you can hold as many resource cards as you want in your hand, but if anyone at the table rolls a 7 (which is the single most likely roll on a 2d6) when you have at least seven cards, you have to discard half of them (rounded down).
 This encourages the players to spend their resources on buildings quickly, or to trade them for others they need.
 The Cities & Knights expansion allows building ramparts around up to three cities, each adding 2 cards to the maximum.
 Given the greater number of different resources in this game, building at least one is indispensable.

 - Pandemic limits the number of city cards a player can hold in their hand to seven, forcing you to discard excess cards unless expended or given to another player before the end of your turn.
 This puts the players into a crisis mindset that the game is predicated upon.

-- In Numenera, there is a hard cap on how many Ciphers (basically one-shot magical effects) a character can carry at once.
-Combined with the explicit instructions for the Game Master to be generous about Ciphers specifically, this is designed to counter the RPG player's default urge to hoard every resource they obtain indefinitely.
+- In Numenera (and other Cypher System games), there is a hard cap on how many Cyphers (basically one-shot magical effects) a character can carry at once.
+Combined with the explicit instructions for the Game Master to be generous about Cyphers specifically, this is designed to counter the RPG player's default urge to hoard every resource they obtain indefinitely.